Chief Thomas A. Ogden Jr.

 Sgt.
 Nello Bruno

 Sgt.
-Nello Bruno began his law enforcement career in Ocean City, MD in 2001.
+Bruno began his law enforcement career with Ocean City Police Department (MD) in 2001.
 He joined the Carnegie Mellon University Police Department in 2004.
 In 2010, Sgt.
 Bruno was assigned as the department’s Criminal Investigator.
-During his time as an investigator, Sgt.
-Bruno obtained a significant amount of training and experience in crime scene processing and computer investigations.
-In 2013, he was promoted to Police Sergeant and assigned to supervise a patrol shift.
+In 2013, Sgt Bruno was promoted to Police Sergeant and was assigned to supervise a patrol shift.
+In 2015, Sgt.
+Bruno was reassigned as the Administrative Segeant.
 Sgt.
-Bruno earned a Bachelor’s Degree in Justice Studies from Fort Hays State University.
+Bruno obtained a Bachelor’s Degree in Justice Studies from Fort Hays State University.

 PLEAC Accreditation Manager

-Rhonda Diercks began working at Carnegie Mellon University in 2004.
-After working at CMU's Software Engineering Institute and Cyert Center for Early Education, Rhonda joined CMU's police department in July 2009.
+Rhonda Diercks began working at Carnegie Mellon University in 2004 and joined CMU's police department in July 2009.
 Prior to working at CMU, Rhonda worked in the banking, public accounting and venture capital industries.
-Rhonda earned her bachelor's degree from Duquesne University.
+Rhonda earned her bachelors degree from Duquesne University and her PA Municipal Police Officers' Education & Training Commission Act 120 from Indiana University of PA.

-Rhonda is the PLEAC Accreditation Manager and is also responsible for managing the financial, business, and administrative functions of the police department.
+Rhonda is the PLEAC Accreditation Manager and is also responsible for managing the financial, business, and HR functions of the police department.